r-earthengine/rgeeExtra/README.md

 </h1>

 <h4 align="center">
-  Simplifies the interaction with GEE APIs and functions, making it more R-like.
+  Simplifies the interaction with GEE API making it more R-like.
 Popular third-party GEE algorithms are made available to R users
 </h4>

 <p align="center">